mynute-app/mynute-go/README.md

 For support and questions:
 - Create an issue in the GitHub repository
-- Contact: fiber@swagger.io
+- Email: support@mynute.com
-- Documentation: Available at `/swagger/` endpoint
+- Documentation: Available at each service's `/swagger/index.html` endpoint

 ## 🔗 Related Projects